CannibalChoco/HabitTracker/README.md

 # HabitTracker
-Project 9 for Android Basics by Google Nanodegree.
+Project 9 for Android Basics by Google Nanodegree, Data Storage.

 Goal of the project: